lunarlab-gatech/Morphology-Informed-HGNN/src/mi_hgnn/datasets_py/README.md

 This name should be pasted into `get_expected_urdf_name()`.

 ### Facilitating Data Sorting
 Finally, the last step is to tell `FlexibleDataset` what order your dataset data is in.
 For example, which index in the joint position array corresponds to a specific joint in the URDF file?
 To do this, you'll implement `get_urdf_name_to_dataset_array_index()`.
+See `CustomDatasetTemplate.py` for more details.

 After doing this, your dataset will work with our current codebase for training MLP and MI-HGNN models!
-You can now instantiate your dataset and use it in a similar manner to the datasets in the `research` directory.
+You can now instantiate your dataset and use it like in the examples in the `research` directory.
 Happy Training!